 Can dry skin cause stretch marks?

-Some skin types are more prone to stretch marks as they are also genetically inherited.
-Hydrated skin is supple and more readily able to accommodate stretching while dry skin is less elastic and more likely to develop lines.
+Some skin types are more prone to stretch marks as they are genetically inherited.
+Hydrated skin is supple and more readily able to accommodate stretching, while dry skin is less elastic and more likely to develop lines.

 Do stretch marks cause loose skin?

-Stretch marks themselves don’t cause the skin to loosen, this is caused by a decrease in skin elasticity - due to weight loss, ageing, or other factors - which leads to the marks.
+Stretch marks themselves don't cause the skin to loosen; this is caused by a decrease in skin elasticity - due to weight loss, ageing, or other factors - which lead to the marks.